Time-Travelers-Translation/TimePatchApply/README.md

 ## Usage

-The tool can be used either by double clicking, which enters a "Guided Mode", or by calling it with command line arguments, which enters "Inline Mode"
+The tool can be used either by double clicking, which enters a "Guided Mode", or by calling it with command line arguments, which enters "Inline Mode".

 ### Guided Mode